hydrusnetwork/hydrus/docs/advanced_duplicates_auto_resolution.md

 !!! info "Duplicates are one-in-a-million tricky, but do not worry too much about it"
     There are ways of copying jpegs while maintaining exactly the same pixel data, so we don't actually _know_ the png is a direct copy of that jpeg file you are looking at.
 If the original file is a jpeg A, perhaps you have a jpeg B (A stripped of header metadata) and a png C (A copied to clipboard).

     It doesn't really matter.
+Imagining unusual scenarios is interesting to think about, but it doesn't get much work done.
 We'll always hit some edge cases, and better to have jpeg data stored in the jpeg format.
 If we ever encounter A, we'll try to recognise it has more full header metadata and perform A>B, which achieves the originally desired A>C by transitivity.

 ### auto-resolution tab